What You Should – and Should Not – Say to a Workers’ Comp Adjuster

 - If you haven’t seen a doctor already, ask for a panel of physicians to review your case.
 A panel of physicians is more likely to give you the outcome you want for your claim than is a single doctor chosen by the insurance company.

-What You Should Not Say to the Workers’ Compensation Adjuster
+What You Should Not Say to a Workers’ Compensation Adjuster in GA

 Being careful about what you do not say to a workers’ comp adjuster is just as important as watching what you do say.
 Here are some things you should not say when speaking to a workers’ comp adjuster: